minprog/app-studio/25 Swift/10 Unit 1/unit.md

 # Getting started with app development

-Get started using Swift, a brand new language for developing apps on iOS.
-And get to know Playgrounds, a great place to explore using Swift!
-Finally, build your very first app.
+We'll now start using the book you downloaded in [preparations](/swift/preparations).
+Please also download the [files](https://developer.apple.com/go/?id=app-dev-swift-student) required to complete the exercises.

 ## Language exercises

 In some respects, Swift is a bit different from most programming languages.
 The lessons offer to learn everything from the ground up.
 Feel free to skip some of the parts about the programming language, but make sure that you know *exactly* how to write correct Swift code!

-You downloaded the book in [preparations](/swift/preparations).
-Now, also download the [required files](https://developer.apple.com/go/?id=app-dev-swift-student) to complete the exercises.

 1. Introduction to Swift and Playgrounds